DanialCyr/myMD/The Da Vinci Code RR.md

 Dear Ms. Su:

-Because of the sheer enormity of this essay, I have to print out the computerized version because it's too bothersome to write by hand, but I promise the content will be very entertaining still, I hope you can understand : )
+Because of the sheer enormity of this essay, it's too bothersome to write by hand.
+So I have print out the computerized version, but I promise the content will be very entertaining still, I hope you can understand : )

 With all due respect,